lineality/Online_Voting_Using_One_Time_Pads/README.md

 13. A bad agent may try to disrupt or disperse the population or geography of a vote (creating a need for refugee voting).

-14. a bad agent will attempt to gain access to then sell or transfer that access to a separate attacker-agent.
+14. A bad agent will attempt to gain access to then sell or transfer that access to a separate attacker-agent.

-15. a bad-agent will attempt to lurk undetected in the target system indefinitely, waiting and planning for a good time to act.
+15. A bad-agent will attempt to lurk undetected in the target system indefinitely, waiting and planning for a good time to act.
 (APT?)

-16. a bad-agent will attempt to re-purpose the voting system for their own uses.
+16. A bad-agent will attempt to re-purpose the voting system for their own uses.

-17. a bad-agent will attempt to disrupt access to the voting tools and processes, from enrollment to voting to results reporting and verification
+17. A bad-agent will attempt to disrupt access to the voting tools and processes, from enrollment to voting to results reporting and verification

-18. disrupting the network?
+18. A bad-agent will attempt to disrupt the network.

-19. a bad agent may behave in ways that are indeterminately incompetant and malicious.
+19. A bad agent may behave in ways that are indeterminately incompetant and malicious.

+20. A bad-agent will attempt social engineering attacks.